devansh-tewari-15/banking-system-java/README.md

 ## 🚀 Features

 ### 👨‍💼 Admin
-- Add, Remove, and View all users.
+- Add, Remove (Only if balance is 0), and View all users.
 - Automatically remove users who haven’t deposited within 3 minutes (background thread).
 - View transactions of the users.